HISTORY OF LCOS

 Pastor Gerald Howland was installed in 1986, after Pastor Spurgat’s retirement.
 1990 brought Pastor Thomas Carlson, who served as interim pastor until Pastor Ed Thress was called in 1993.
 The original building was re-arranged and enlarged in 1995, with the help of Laborers for Christ and many church members, and the interior of the expansion, including the Fellowship Hall was completed by our own members in 1996.

 In November 2000, Pastor Don Schaefer was called to serve LCOS.
 Under his guidance, the congregation has grown, and a further expansion, the education building, was dedicated in 2005.
 The congregation has experienced many blessings over the years, growing to a current membership of over 400.
-Pastor Schaefer retired in August 2014 and LCOS is now being served by Pastor Paul Schmidt served between 2016 and 2019.
+Pastor Schaefer retired in August 2014.
+Pastor Paul Schmidt served between 2016 and 2019.
 Pastor John Greig was installed in January, 2020.